aguinane/nyum/_recipes/trifle.md

 * `2x2/3 cup` custard powder
 * `2x4 cups` milk

-> Make 2 batches of custard
+> Make 2 batches of custard with caster sugar custard powder milk

 ---

 > Add custard on top and put in fridge until cool

 ---

 > Cut up the jelly and add on top (next day)